-Your community may be an attractive location for shopping, business conferences, or outdoor activities.
-The following objective would be considered: "to increase the number of visitors to our community for shopping, business conferences, etc. Newspaper ads, highway signs, store or mall displays, and many other promotional options are additional actions that could help you achieve your objectives.
+Your community may be an attractive location for shopping, business conferences or outdoor activities.
+An objective might be: "To increase the number of visitors to our community for shopping, business conferences, etc." Newspaper ads, highway signs, store or mall displays and many other promotional options are additional actions that could help you achieve your objectives.

 You can promote a service or an attraction in a number of ways.
-You will have to choose the option(s) appropriate to your tourism policy, the specific tourism market(s) you are trying to reach, and your community's financial and human resource capabilities.
+You will have to choose the option(s) appropriate to your tourism policy, the specific tourism market(s) you are trying to reach and your community's financial and human resource capabilities.

-As you establish objectives, always consider your tourism markets, assets, and concerns, and think about how realistically you can satisfy the market needs that you have identified.
+As you establish objectives, always consider your tourism markets, assets and concerns, and think about how realistically you can satisfy the market needs that you have identified.

-73 How to Develop Objectives
+7.3 How to Develop Objectives